X Multiply

+is a horizontally scrolling shooter video game developed and published by Irem for arcades.
+It was released in Japan in September 1989 and North America in March 1990.

 Gameplay

 The game itself is a side-scroller like R-Type, albeit with a short vertical-scrolling area towards the end of the sixth level.
 Instead of the Force pod, however, the main power-up apparatus takes the form of two flexible tentacles.
 The tentacles are invulnerable to all enemy attacks, and can be positioned with careful maneuvering of the X-002.
-Konami's Xexex is based on a fusion of this weaponry with the Force system of R-Type.
-In the PlayStation 2 game R-Type Final, the ship "RX-12 Cross The Rubicon" uses the "Flexible Force", a Force based on XMultiply with roughly the same attacks.

 Plot

 The game centers around an unusual alien invasion against a colony planet in the year 2249—the aliens themselves are microscopic creatures that invade, infect, and kill the colonists.
 Scientists have deployed the microscopic fighter X-002 into the body of a person who has been invaded by the alien queen.

 Reception

 In Japan, Game Machine listed X Multiply on their November 1, 1989 issue as being the eighth most-successful table arcade game of the year.